taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 http://aims.fao.org/aos/agrovoc/c_51ec138f) in agrovoc.

 - Notice that the agrovoc page on [Durisols](https://agrovoc.fao.org/browse/agrovoc/en/page/c_51ec138f?clang=nb) looks much nicer, still it is important to use the persistent identifier when linking to the concept, why?
-- Notice that Agrovoc contains many translations for each concept and linkage to wider and smaller terms.
+- Notice that Agrovoc contains many translations for each concept and linkage to wider and narrower terms.
 These are some of the benefits of linking to a keyword from a common thesaurus.
 :::

 ### Metadata include qualified references to other metadata